Third-biggest US coal company files for bankruptcy

 Cloud Peak owns and operates three mines in the Powder River Basin: the Antelope and Cordero Rojo mines in Wyoming and the Spring Creek Mine in Montana.

 The mines shipped 50 million tons of coal in 2018.
-Cloud Peak officials say the mines will remain in operation during the bankruptcy process.
+They will remain in operation during the bankruptcy process with help from $35 million in debtor-in-possession financing, according to the company.

+“While we undertake this process, Cloud Peak Energy remains a reliable source of high-quality coal for customers,” President and CEO Colin Marshall said in a release.

+Cloud Peak is the fourth major coal producer in Wyoming, the top coal-mining state, to file for bankruptcy in recent years.
+Bristol, Tennessee-based Alpha Natural Resources filed for bankruptcy in 2015, followed by top-producing Peabody Energy and Arch Coal in 2016.
+Westmoreland Coal filed for bankruptcy in October.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.